What Causes Back Pain?

 If you have persistent tightness or pain in your back, physical therapy can be a helpful option.
 A physical therapist will evaluate the health of your back and the surrounding area to determine any issues.

 The Jacksonville Orthopaedic Institute has the answers for your back pain.
-From world class physical therapy to the some of the top orthopedic surgeons in the country.
+From world-class physical therapy to some of the top orthopedic surgeons in the country.
 JOI has the experience to solve your back issues.
-To make an appointment with an Orthopaedic Spine Physician, please call JOI-2000, schedule online or click below.
+To make an appointment with an Orthopaedic Spine Physician, please call JOI-2000, schedule online, or click below.
+If your primary care physician has ordered physical therapy for your low back pain, find out about JOI Rehab’s Fast Track Program.